LAST OF THE FRONTIER PRESIDENTS

 As you enjoy your walk back in time try to imagine what life would have been like for the people who lived here in the 1860s and 1870s.
 The landscape and conditions are challenging, and with few resources compared to what we have today, they learned to survive and to prosper.

 People with disabilities may request a permit at the visitor center, which will allow you to drive into the Johnson Settlement.
-Once inside the settlement, you will find a wheelchair in the exhibit area.

 For the protection of the settlement and your own safety, please remember: